 Skip to content

-📚 This guide explains how to freeze YOLOv5 🚀 layers when transfer learning.
-Transfer learning is a useful way to quickly retrain a model on new data without having to retrain the entire network.
-Instead, part of the initial weights are frozen in place, and the rest of the weights are used to compute loss and are updated by the optimizer.
-This requires less resources than normal training and allows for faster training times, though it may also result in reductions to final trained accuracy.
+📚 This guide explains how to freeze YOLOv5 🚀 layers when implementing transfer learning.
+Transfer learning is a powerful technique that allows you to quickly retrain a model on new data without having to retrain the entire network.
+By freezing part of the initial weights and only updating the rest, you can significantly reduce computational resources and training time, though this approach may slightly impact final model accuracy.

 Before You Start